How to Build a Prediction Market Platform Like Polymarket

 The Central Limit Order Book (CLOB) model — used by Polymarket — matches buyers and sellers directly.
 It offers superior price efficiency and eliminates platform liquidity risk entirely.
 However, CLOB markets require sufficient organic participation to function well.
 Most mature platforms combine both approaches strategically depending on market type and expected trading volume.

 Feature selection directly determines your development timeline and total budget.
 Prioritise core trading functionality first, then layer in advanced capabilities as the platform matures and generates revenue.
-Here is what every competitive prediction markets platform must deliver at launch.
+Understanding what users genuinely want — not what developers assume they want — separates successful platforms from abandoned ones.

 Seamless wallet connectivity is non-negotiable for a blockchain prediction market platform.
 Support MetaMask, WalletConnect, and Coinbase Wallet as your baseline.
 Additionally, consider integrating account abstraction solutions that allow users to pay gas fees in stablecoins or sponsor gas costs entirely for new user acquisition campaigns.